Retro Readings Darwin

 Honors College Retro Readings courses focus on the classics, viewed through a contemporary lens.
 Faculty experts partner with honors students from all undergraduate colleges in a 75-minute, seminar-style discussion format.
 Our vision of "classics" is not limited to text – courses may focus on an artist, a composer, even a revolutionary idea.
 This semester, students are exploring the works of J.R.R.
 Tolkien.
 In the spring of 2018, our Retro Readings course will center around the writings of Charles Darwin.
 Topics vary by semester.

 Students, here is the link to the Retro Readings application form.
-The deadline to apply is Sunday, October 15, 2017.
+The deadline to apply is midnight Wednesday, October 25, 2017.

 WEDNESDAYS, 3:30-4:45p.m., SPRING 2018